Establish your SSU

 Registered non-profit or government organisation in the Sultanate of Oman

-Capacity to establish a governing board of 7–15 members including required GDT-MOL composition categories
+Capacity to convene a governing board of 7–15 members across the required GDT-MOL stakeholder categories

-Committed to the SSU mandate: NOS development, annual LMIA reporting, and GDT-MOL compliance
+Commitment to ongoing NOS development, annual LMIA reporting, and GDT-MOL compliance

 Join the national movement to professionalize the Omani workforce.
 Begin your association's digital transformation journey today.